Click here to view contact information for Ambulatory Anesthesiology Division members.

 The Nashville Surgery Center offers continuous peripheral nerve blocks for ambulatory surgery, which provide convenient at-home pain management.
 Click here to learn more.

 The Division of Ambulatory Anesthesiology at Vanderbilt was formed in 2008 to provide services for a growing number of Vanderbilt University Medical Center satellite locations including Vanderbilt Outpatient Surgery Center (VOS), the Cool Springs Surgery Center (CSSC), and Vanderbilt Bone & Joint Surgery Center (VBJ.)
 In addition, the division provides services for Surgical Care Affiliates' Nashville Surgery Center, a private 5 room/1 procedure room ASC.
 In the fall of 2014, the Ambulatory Division began providing services for Medical Center East, an 11 room low-acuity/ambulatory center within Vanderbilt University Hospitals.
 With this acquisition, the Division provides services for 28 anesthetizing locations daily, and is set to care for over 20,000 patients yearly.

 New services have been added in the division as demand for ambulatory surgery procedures continues to grow.
 In October 2009, the Cool Springs Surgery Center began offering ambulatory neurological procedures and a surgical spine service, including anterior cervical discectomy and minimally invasive lumbar laminectomy.
 Outpatient bariatric surgery has also been added at CSSC.
 CSSC has enjoyed national recognition two years in a row as Symbion's "Surgery Center of the Year."

-The Division of Ambulatory Anesthesiology is lead by Dr. Katherine Dobie and includes of six full time faculty, 21 CRNAs, and two to three rotating residents.
+The Division of Ambulatory Anesthesiology is led by Dr. Katherine Dobie and includes 10 full time faculty, 30 CRNAs, and two to three rotating residents each month.